Helfer

 The insignia for a Helfer consisted of a brown collar patch with an eagle and swastika, and one or two stripes on the lower portion of the collar tab.
 A single stripe denoted the rank of Helfer while two stripes denoted the higher position of Oberhelfer.
 The rank of Helfer was also common in Nazi student groups, typically held by the leader of a local student cell who answered to a local Nazi Party leader.
 In the film “Die Weiße Rose”, a character known as “Studentenführer”, holds the rank of Helfer.
 The Nazi rank of Helfer ceased to exist in 1945.

-Helfer remains a fairly common term for "aide" or "assistant" in the German language.
-The word as a positional rank has occasionally been used by some corporations and industries, to designate a junior assistant to a more skilled employee.

-"Helfer" is also a surname seen mostly throughout central Europe and the United States.

-Helfer is also the brand name of a Swiss watchmaker from Geneva.